-If there is ever an event at the Indian Point site, the public would be informed immediately through the news media and kept apprised of developments, guided by federal regulations and supervision by the Nuclear Regulatory Commission.
+If there ever is an emergency at the Indian Point site, the public would be informed through the news media and kept apprised of developments through regular updates from the Joint Information Center (JIC).

-Please note that the sounding of sirens is the first in a series of alert mechanisms and is intended to notify all within audible range (primarily outdoors) to tune into their local Emergency Alert Systems (EAS) radio or television station for additional information and instructions.
-Sirens do NOT mean you need to evacuate.
-Once you have tuned into one of the local EAS stations, you will be directed to take one of two courses of action: shelter-in-place or evacuate.
+The sounding of sirens may be first in a series of alerting methods and is intended to notify all within audible range (primarily outdoors) to tune into their local Emergency Alert System (EAS) radio or television stations for additional information and instructions.
+Sirens do NOT mean that residents should evacuate.
+Once you have tuned into one of the local EAS stations, you will be directed to take 1 of 2 courses of action: sheltering-in-place or evacuation.

 If you are alerted by the warning signal, you should tune to your local Emergency Alert System (EAS) station for emergency instructions.
 EAS is the direct link between you and the people responsible for your safety.
 Instructions may be given to you at any hour, day or night, and will include recommendations as to what you should do for your protection.
 Follow instructions carefully.
 Do not worry if you miss the beginning of an emergency broadcast.
 Information will be provided regularly.

 Please note that stations may not be available in all four counties.

 Emergency information may also be carried on the following stations:

 If an emergency is declared at Indian Point, it would be categorized into one of four emergency levels as determined by the Nuclear Regulatory Commission: